-Anthony joined the Board of Trustees in July 2019 following 2 years on the Fundraising and Marketing Committee.
+Anthony joined the Board of Trustees in July 2019 following two years on the Fundraising and Marketing Committee.
 He is a Chartered FCSI and the Head of Business Development for Raymond James Investment Services.
 Anthony is responsible for the business development strategy as well as managing the business development team.

 Prior to joining Raymond James Anthony spent 17 years at Charles Stanley, initially as a Private Client Investment Manager where the team managed and advised on, at its peak, over £500 million of clients’ investments.
 Latterly, Anthony was a main board director of Charles Stanley Group, with specific responsibility for the Private Client Investment Management division.
-Before working in the City, Anthony had been in the British Army which he left as a Captain and had then worked for 7 years in the Far East for the Swire Group, as a Commercial and Marketing Manager in the Group’s Industries and Automotive divisions.
+Before working in the City, Anthony had been in the British Army which he left as a Captain and had then worked for seven years in the Far East for the Swire Group, as a Commercial and Marketing Manager in the Group’s Industries and Automotive divisions.